yycjs/real-world-dev/slides.md

 ### Don't be cheap

 ### Determine a reasonable rate
-* Min rate should be your cost of living (per year) / 1,000
+* Min hourly rate should be your cost of living (per year) / 1,000
 * Max?
 Keep raising your rate until you are at 2/3 capacity

 --